 I'm a white American male, born in Los Angeles county, California.

-At age two, my parents moved out of state.
+At age two, my parents moved out of state to the midwest United States.

 First Filipinas I ever met

-I think back and remember two Filipino girls who were sisters at the elementary school I attended as a boy in Kansas City Missouri.
+I think back and remember two Filipino girls who were siblings at the elementary school I attended as a boy in Kansas City Missouri.

 I quickly came to realize how different they were from the other American girls.